 How They are Grown and Harvested

-Our parent plants are perennial, deciduous bushes (this means they flower and fruit once a year and lose their leaves each autumn).
-However, some of the more uncommon varieties are evergreens, i.e. their leaves stay green all year round.
+Our parent plants flower and fruit once a year and lose their leaves each autumn.

-Blueberry bushes begin to bear fruit within 12 months after planting and can grow to over 7.5 metres but are generally pruned back to 1.5 – 2 metres to make picking easier.
-They require long periods of cool weather during the winter to allow the flower buds to develop properly, then in spring produce white or pink flowers from which berries form.
+Blueberry bushes begin to bear fruit within 12 months after planting and can grow to over 7.5 metres bu.
+They require long periods of cool weather during the winter to allow the flower buds to grow, then in spring produce white or pink flowers from which blueberries form.
 We grow in clusters and ripen on the bush which takes between 60 to 120 days after the flowers have reached full bloom.

 We're generally harvested by hand because we can be easily damaged.
 However, if we're to be used to make jams and cakes etc, we're usually picked by machines.

-To pick the best of us select firm, plump berries that have a natural, light blue-silver blush on the skin.
-This silvery blush is a natural protective wax coating.
-Avoid excessively soft or withered berries.
+To pick the best of us select firm, plump berries that have a natural, light silvery-white dust on our skin.
+This silvery-white blush is a natural protective coating.
+Avoid any very soft or shrivelled berries.